equillibrium/pyConfigWinProxy/Readme.md

 # Run as exe
-Just use dist\main.exe to run a 'compiled' version that does not require python installation
+Just use dist\main.exe to run a 'compiled' version that does not require python installation.
+Or donwload .exe from the latest release section: https://github.com/equillibrium/pyConfigWinProxy/releases/latest

 # Build exe
     pyinstaller --onefile .\main.py -n SwitchProxy